Risk ratio, odds ratio, risk difference... Which causal measure is easier to generalize?

-The risk difference measured depends on the population's baseline.
+of distributions corresponding to the Russian Roulette setting: fixing the CATE of the Risk Difference restricts the choice of the baseline (to a unique element).
+Thus Theorem~\ref{th_onlyRD_separates_baseline_tteffect_bounded_outcome} does not apply.
+This is illustrated in Figure \ref{fig:RouletteRusse}.
 In a population with a high baseline, the measured effect vanishes along the risk difference scale.

-In other words, it seems that when considering the RD, the effect of the treatment can only be observed on people that would not have died otherwise.
+In other words, when considering the RD, the effect of the treatment can only be observed on people that would not have died otherwise.
 This could seem a bit odd, as the Russian Roulette example contains the idea of an \textit{homogeneous} treatment effect, that should not vary over different populations.
 Still, one measure, the survival ratio, shows an interesting property,

 The Survival Ratio thus captures the idea of homogeneity: no matter the baseline risk, the Russian Roulette acts in the same way for everyone, as noticed by \cite{Huitfeldt2019LessWrong}.
-Appendix~\ref{appendix:more-details-on-the-intrication-model} explores this example in details.
+Appendix~\ref{appendix:more-details-on-the-intrication-model} gives more details about the origin of this example.